 - Place the plastic container(s) in the foam holder inside the box and close the lid.
 Seal the box with the INTEGRITY SEAL where indicated and initial and date the seal.

 - Check the Kit Laboratory Submission Form for completeness, refold, insert into the plastic pouch which is affixed to the outside of the box, and seal.
-If appropriate, include the lab copy of the DIC-23A in with the submission form.
+If appropriate, include the lab copy of the DIC-23A in the submission form.

 - The sealed kit may be either mailed or hand-delivered to the appropriate laboratory.

-- If submission is delayed, it is recommended to refrigerate the specimen until sent to the lab.
+- If the submission is delayed, it is recommended to refrigerate the specimen until sent to the lab.

-- Affix self-adhesive mailing label to the box.
-If mailed to the laboratory, completely fill out the label (see listing of DPS labs on the back of the instruction sheet).
+- Affix a self-adhesive mailing label to the box.
+If mailed to the laboratory, completely fill out the label (see a listing of DPS labs on the back of the instruction sheet).
 It is VERY important that your name and phone number are included in the return address.
 Postage will be necessary if the kit is mailed to the laboratory.

 Instructions for ALR cases Using DIC-23A and Case Documents

-For ALR cases involving a blood or urine specimen, the arresting officer will submit the Specimen Routine Report (DIC-23A form) and case documents to: Enforcement and Compliance Service, PO Box 4040, Austin, TX 78765.
+For ALR cases involving a blood or urine specimen, the arresting officer will submit the Specimen Routine Report (DIC-23A form) and case documents to Enforcement and Compliance Service, PO Box 4040, Austin, TX 78765.

 Toxicology / Blood Alcohol Kit Laboratory Submission Form – The arresting officer will then submit the blood sample to the Texas Department of Public Safety Crime Laboratory using the Toxicology / Blood Alcohol Kit Laboratory Submission Form (LAB-12 Rev. 05 (07/2018) p.1 issued by: QAC).
-The arresting officer can request alcohol, volatile and drug analysis of the sample.
-The form requires the officer to disclose whether the sample was taken from a driver or non-driver, driver under 21, or person driving a commercial vehicle.
+The arresting officer can request alcohol, volatile, and drug analysis of the sample.
+The form requires the officer to disclose whether the sample was taken from a driver or non-driver, a driver under 21, or a person driving a commercial vehicle.
 Additional case information includes the case synopsis, intoxilyzer results, PBT result, or DRE (Drug Recognition Expert) Exam Administered.